SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

-     After the restart, your system is ready for Principal Propagation with the SAP Cloud Connector.
+     After the restart, your system is ready for Principal Propagation with the Cloud Connector.

 ## Summary

-We have installed the SAP Cloud Connector, established a trust between SAP cloud connector and the SAP S/4HANA system and created a certification rule for handling principal propagation.
+We have installed the Cloud Connector, established a trust between cloud connector and the SAP S/4HANA system and created a certification rule for handling principal propagation.

 * [See also SAP Note 2610956 for more details](https://launchpad.support.sap.com/#/notes/2610956)
 * [SAP Help: Configuring Principal Propagation to an ABAP system](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/6705cc350ef44628a42473b3eb72efd8.html)